| Brighid

 of the Poets, Ironworkers, and various agricultural practices,

+was called upon by women in childbirth.
 During the Vatican II modernisation program it was decreed

 that there was not enough proof of Brigid's sanctity nor of